kipauno-washington/test_results_reformatting_app/README.md

-# test_results_reformatting_app
+# Shiny-based Test Result Reformatting App
-Complementary to Freezerworks' test results module
+## Designed to complement the implementation of Freezerworks' testing module